June 2, 2023

 Why should we in America care about these developments?
 The answer is quite straightforward.
 The CCP is already exerting much influence over our daily lives, shaping the very fabric of what we touch, watch, and experience.
 We see Hollywood movies that are altered to satisfy Chinese censorship.
 We observe the presence of Confucius Institutes, camouflaged as language and cultural learning centers, that undercut academic freedom at host universities and advance the Chinese government’s political agendas abroad.
 We hear about China’s Thousand Talents Plan program that secretly hires foreign experts like Dr. Charles Lieber, Chair of the Department of Chemistry and Chemical Biology at Harvard University, to engage in academic espionage and steal proprietary information.
 We watch the news about how China is exporting its internet blockade technology, dubbed the Great Firewall to Iran, Cuba, and Zimbabwe.
 We witness China’s influence when professional wrestler and actor, John Cena, apologizes for calling Taiwan a country, and when basketball player LeBron James abruptly goes quiet on the issue of social justice when it comes to the world’s greatest threat to human freedom.

-If you want proof that what happens in Beijing doesn’t stay in Beijing, just think about the unprecedented COVID-19 pandemic that we all just lived through.
+If we want proof that what happens in Beijing doesn’t stay in Beijing, just think about the unprecedented COVID-19 pandemic that we all just lived through.
 It was the CCP that deceived everyone about the nature of the pandemic and pressured the World Health Organization to tell the world that there was “no clear evidence of human-to-human transmission” — despite Taiwan’s warning and cases starting to increase that raised suspicion of contagion.
 In other words, we don’t need to reside in Mainland China to be impacted by the policies and choices of the CCP.
 If China is willing to violate the Joint Declaration and take away Hong Kong’s freedom in plain view of the international arena, we ought to ask ourselves: what or who will be next?

-So, why are we, in America (and the West), allowing this to happen to Hong Kong?
+So, why are we, in America and the West, allowing this to happen to Hong Kong?
 The answer to this question is a lot more complicated, as the events that transpired in Hong Kong didn’t happen all at once.
 From the failure of the Umbrella Movement in 2014 to the short-lived victory of the Anti-Extradition Bill Protest in 2019, and the New Year’s Day march in 2020 which ended with mass arrests.
 Among the various factors at play, today I wish to focus on the post-colonial movement as a significant contributor.
-Just a couple of days ago, I saw a tweet by Multipolarista journalist Ben Norton: “These Hong Kong separatist activists are openly calling for China to be colonized.
-It wasn’t a coincidence that they constantly waved the British colonial flag during the violent Western-backed riots in 2019-2020,” in response to pictures of Hong Kongers paying their tributes to Queen Elizabeth II.

 Pro-democracy protesters waving the colonial-era and Union flags and chanting slogans outside the UK embassy in 2019.
 Image Credit: Getty Images

-One thing that is clear is how selective post-colonial advocates are in their condemnation of colonialism, conveniently overlooking the reality that the historical trajectory of our species and the geopolitical landscape we inhabit have been shaped by the scars of colonial violence.
-Colonialism has been a prevalent force, prevailing across civilizations since the dawn of time, making it more of a norm than an exception.
-Examples range from the Muslim conquest of Prophet Muhammad who amassed a huge following and tried to spread his caliphate around the world, to the Mongol Empire that expanded to cover most of Eurasia from 1206 until 1368, thanks to advanced technology and a massive horde of nomadic warriors.
+It is readily apparent that post-colonial advocates exhibit a discerning selectivity in their denunciation of colonialism, conveniently overlooking the fact that the course of human civilizations and the geopolitical landscape we currently occupy bear indelible imprints of imperial aggression and expansionist coercion.
+Colonialism has existed across societies since the dawn of time, rendering itself not as an aberration but rather as a normative phenomenon.
+Examples range from the Muslim conquest led by Prophet Muhammad, who amassed a huge following and tried to spread his caliphate around the world, to the Mongol Empire that expanded to cover most of Eurasia from 1206 until 1368, thanks to advanced technology and a massive horde of nomadic warriors.
+Yet, instead of acknowledging this reality and standing in solidarity with the Hong Kongers who face genuine oppression, we find a proclivity to engross ourselves in the fallacious narrative that colonialism is an exclusively Euro-American sin.
+This penchant for divisive arguments and unfounded accusations tends to undermine their struggle for freedom.

-Yet, instead of acknowledging this and standing in solidarity with the Hong Kongers who face genuine oppression, we are prone to engross ourselves in the myth that colonialism was a uniquely Western transgression, allowing divisive arguments and accusations to subvert their fight for freedom.
-Postcolonial advocates regularly depict cultural products as stagnant and rigid, bound by unchanging attributes like ethnicity and race.
-They argue that colonial powers imposed their own conceptions of governance, law, and democracy on colonized societies, often disregarding indigenous systems of governance and self-determination.
+Post-colonial proponents regularly portray cultural products as static and inflexible, tethered to unchanging attributes such as ethnicity and race.
+In doing so, they ignore the fluid nature of culture, which can undergo evolution through interactions, exchanges, and the impact of historical events like wars, migrations, technological advancements, social movements—and yes, colonialism.
+Their contention revolves around the assertion that colonial powers imposed their own conceptions of governance, law, and democracy on colonized societies, generally neglecting indigenous systems of governance and self-determination.
 Their emphasis lies in highlighting how colonialism led to the suppression of indigenous political structures and the imposition of Western models of governance that failed to align with local contexts.

-And rather than being interpreted as a nostalgic longing for its colonial history, the presence of the colonial-era and Union flags or the Hong Konger’s tribute to Queen Elizabeth II should be understood as a commemoration of the values and institutions, that embody the indelible legacy of British heritage.
-These ideals have evolved and transcended their original context, becoming path-dependent outcomes that continue to shape and define Hong Kong.
-Or as Lam Yin Pong, a Hong Kong journalist, put it:
+As Singaporean journalist Melissa Chen eloquently put it, “The seeds of liberty were sown with the sealing of the Magna Carta eight centuries ago and brought to Hong Kong via the Treaty of Nanjing.
+For 156 years, Hong Kong was a beneficiary, marinating in its legacy.”
+Even well after Governor Chris Patten sailed away from its shores aboard the Royal Yacht Britannia on June 30, 1997, the resolute spirit of the Hong Kong people persists, unwavering in their steadfast conviction that this legacy is indeed a cause worthy of defending.
+And rather than being interpreted as a nostalgic longing for their colonial history, the presence of the colonial-era and Union flags and the Hong Konger’s tribute to Queen Elizabeth II should be understood as “a celebration of the values and institutions” that embody the indelible legacy of British heritage.
+These ideals have evolved and transcended their original context, becoming “path-dependent outcomes” that continue to shape and define Hong Kong.

 I know which world I want to live in.
 Do you?